Silhouette: Profile portraits

-For the depiction of portraits, the profile image has marked advantage over a full-face image in many circumstances, because it depends strongly upon the proportions and relationship of the bony structures of the face (the forehead, nose and chin) making the image is clear and simple.
+For the depiction of portraits, the profile image has marked advantage over a full-face image in many circumstances, because it depends strongly upon the proportions and relationship of the bony structures of the face (the forehead, nose and chin) making the image clear and simple.
 Research at Stanford University indicated that where previous studies of face recognition have been based on frontal views, studies with silhouettes show humans are able to extract accurate information about gender and age from the silhouette alone.
 This is an important concept for artists who design characters for visual media, because the silhouette is the most immediately recognisable and identifiable shape of the character.

 For this reason, profile portraits have been employed on coinage since antiquity, with the earliest human profile portrait appearing on coins from Lycia around 500 BC.
 The practice of portraying rulers in profile on the currency they issued became firmly established by Alexander the Great and his successors.

 The early Renaissance period saw a fashion for painted profile portraits and people such as Federico da Montefeltro and Ludovico Sforza were depicted in profile portraits.